brice-v/brice-v.github.io/README.md

 There has been a lot of cool and exciting languages that have come up within the past couple years.
 Briefly I will go through some of the ones that excite me the most (I will definitely need to go into these more at some point).
 Go, Nim, Rust, Crystal, and Zig are all languages that I have invested some or a lot of my time learning.

 Nowadays a lot of coding I do is in private repositories and mostly to just play around with different ideas and technology.
-I built a redis clone with a subset of functionality, a hackernews and lobsters cli program that rendered to the terminal with clickable links, and more!
-The programming language I built was decently useful but still needed lots of work so I gradually moved on from that.
+I built a [redis clone](https://github.com/brice-v/rdc) with a subset of functionality, a hackernews and lobsters cli program that rendered to the terminal with clickable links, and more!
+The [programming language](https://github.com/brice-v/blue) I built was decently useful and I've been working on it on and off for the past 3 years.
 Sometimes all I build is a scraper to get information from countless websites.

 Time seems to be the hardest thing to get a hold of and I've been working on doing as much as I can outside as well.